kepler16/kl/README.md

 KL has built-in support for [fzf](https://github.com/junegunn/fzf) and [gum](https://github.com/charmbracelet/gum) for prompt interfaces and selections.
 If these programs are installed and on your `PATH` then they will automatically be used.
 Alternatively kl will fallback to using a native prompt implementation if neither gum nor fzf can be found.

 For a better prompt experience it is highly recommended to have these programs installed on your PATH.

+## FAQ

+### Why does the host dnsmasq container bind a different port on Macos compared to Linux?

+On macos there is no way to specify the port to use when configuring the system resolver via the `/etc/resolver/test` path.
+Therefore we need to use port `53`.

+On Linux there is typically already some dns components binding port `53` and so we default to using a different, non-standard port - `5343`.